 “Screening with colonoscopy is a huge opportunity to prevent this disease,” says Charles Fuchs, MD, MPH, director of the Gastrointestinal Oncology Center at Dana-Farber.
 “Deaths from colorectal cancer have been going down over the past 10 years, and probably 50 percent of that reduction is due to screening.”

 Guidelines say that at age 50, everyone should consider having a screening test for colon cancer.
 (About 90 percent of new cases and 95 percent of colon cancer deaths occur after age 50.)
-Screening are a test for blood in the stool, repeated annually; an exam with a thin, flexible tube called a sigmoidoscope every five years; or a colonoscopy every 10 years.
+Screening is a test for blood in the stool, repeated annually; an exam with a thin, flexible tube called a sigmoidoscopy every five years; or a colonoscopy every 10 years.
 “If you have a first- degree relative with colon cancer, exams should start between ages 35 and 40,” says Fuchs.

-Colonoscopy is the most reliable test, because doctors can visually study the entire colon and rectum, Fuchs says.
+Colonoscopy is the most reliable test because doctors can visually study the entire colon and rectum, Fuchs says.
 In addition, a colonoscopy not only can detect cancers in their earliest and most treatable stages; it can also detect pre-cancerous polyps and that can be removed during the exam before they become cancerous.